 At the end of the day, YouTube and the internet in general all offer a plethora of endless options for staying fit while abroad, traveling, or from home.
 There’s no reason in this day and age that you can’t have your cake and eat it too (and by that, I mean travel and stay fit).
 It has honestly never been easier for digital nomads to keep up with their fitness routine than it is now, and the options are likely only to continue growing in the age of coronavirus.

-Gigi Oseguera Tapia is a Mexican born, Seattle bred, and New York-based digital marketing professional.
+Written by Gigi Oseguera Tapia, a Mexican born, Seattle bred, and New York-based digital marketing professional.
 She has lived in 6 countries and traveled to 34, and is always dreaming up her next trip.
 She is an avid yogi, runner, and coffee shop goer and is passionate about sustainability and environmental causes.